Skip to content

 6. How long we keep it

-- Contact form messages are kept for 24 months from the date of last contact with you, then deleted, unless an engagement has resulted, in which case engagement records are kept for as long as required by NZ tax and business records law (typically seven years).
+• Booking details are kept for 24 months from the date of last contact with you, then deleted, unless an engagement has resulted, in which case engagement records are kept for as long as required by NZ tax and business records law (typically seven years).

-You can ask us to delete your contact information earlier than this, subject to any legal records-retention requirement.
+You can ask us to delete your information earlier than this, subject to any legal records-retention requirement.

 7. Your rights